OlaHulleberg/codezure/TROUBLESHOOTING.md

 - macOS: Ensure you are logged in and Keychain Access is available.
 - Windows: Ensure Credential Manager is available; run as the same user.
 - Linux: Install and run a Secret Service implementation (e.g., `gnome-keyring` or `libsecret`).
 Make sure your desktop session unlocks the keyring and `DBUS_SESSION_BUS_ADDRESS` is set.
-- Try re-running `codzure manage config` and re-entering the API key.
+- Try re-running `codezure manage config` and re-entering the API key.
 - If your profile was renamed, the key is stored under the profile name; re-store the key after renaming.